 Robert F. Goheen (1919–2008)

-Born in India, where his parents were missionaries, Robert Goheen started his academic career as a professor of classics at Princeton in 1950 before being selected as the youngest president of the university since the American Revolution in 1957.
+Born in India, where his parents were missionaries, Robert Goheen started his academic career as a professor of classics at Princeton in 1950 before being selected as the university’s president in 1957, the youngest to serve in that role since the American Revolution.
 Goheen served as president until 1972, overseeing a massive expansion of the university with 38 new buildings and a 40% increase in the faculty to make Princeton a fully diversified research university.
 After stepping down in 1972, Goheen was named president of the Council on Foundations and was later appointed U.S. Ambassador to India by President Jimmy Carter.

 Steven Marcus (1928–2018)

 A Columbia University literature professor from 1956 to 2004, Steven Marcus transformed the field of literary criticism using Freudian psychoanalysis to examine characters in the novels of Charles Dickens and by applying critical analytic methods to Victorian pornography.
-In addition to his distinguished career as a scholar and academic leader, Marcus served as director of planning and chairman of the executive committee of the Board of Trustees for the Center from 1976 to 1980.
-He remained actively engaged with the Center as a Fellow (1980–82) and trustee for over 40 years.
+In addition to his distinguished career as a scholar and academic leader, Marcus was instrumental in the conception of the realization of the Center, leading the Center’s planning committee and serving as chairman of the executive committee of the Center’s Board of Trustees from 1976 to 1980.
+After spending time as a Center Fellow from 1980 to 1982, Steven returned to serve on the Center’s Board of Trustees and remained actively engaged in numerous ways, helping nurture and guide the Center over the next four decades.